icopy-site/awesome/docs/awesome/awesome-firebase.md

 ## Featured (new releases)

+- 🔧 [FireCMS](https://firecms.co/docs/) - FireCMS is an open source headless CMS and admin panel built by developers for developers.
+It generates CRUD views based on your configuration.
 - 📖 [Storage in Emulator Suite](https://firebase.google.com/docs/emulator-suite/connect_storage) - Emulator suite is now complete!
 - 📖 [App Check](https://firebase.google.com/docs/app-check) - Protect your backend resources from abuse, such as billing fraud or phishing.
 - 📖 [Firestore Data Bundles](https://firebase.google.com/docs/firestore/bundles) - Data Bundles are static query results for CDN caching to speed first page loads.